 Every time you schedule a pin, Tailwind will suggest you a number of pins related to what you have just pinned.

-In this case, I had just pinned to my “Relationship Advice Board” and so Tailwind suggested all pins related to relationship advice.
+In this case, I had just pinned to my “Make Money Blogging” and so Tailwind suggested all pins related to making money blogging.

-That’s the best of all features!
-Tailwind has these kinds of community boards where you can find high valuable pins and where you can add your own to be shared by other pinners.
+Tribes is the best feature!
+Tailwind has kind of group boards where you can find high valuable pins and where you can add your own to be shared by other pinners.

 I know that you will subscribe for Tailwind (you can have a free month here) but just so you know, you can even use Tailwind Tribes before subscribing.